Untapped Potential: The Role of Training in Public Health

 RSPH’s new report sets out the challenges the wider public health workforce is facing to protect the nation’s health, and the support they need to continue delivering crucial preventative interventions.

-Our report is calling for more support for the wider public health workforce to have the capacity and foundation they need to deliver their services and improve the health of the population, including more opportunities to access training, gain new skills and break the barriers preventing them from progressing their careers in public health.
+We are calling for more support for the wider public health workforce.
+We need to give them the capacity and foundation they need to deliver services and improve the health of the population.
+This must start with more opportunities to access training, gain new skills and break the barriers preventing them from progressing their careers in public health.

 Untapped Potential: at a glance